 All you need to know about split system air conditioning

-After an extended episode of rainfalls, temperatures are slowly rising up to mid 30s, making way for summer to settle in Australia.
-But before you set the thermostat to “full speed ahead”, take a moment and review “the good, the bad and the ugly” of your AC unit.
-Here is everything you need to know about your split system air conditioner.
+As summer arrives in South East Queensland, temperatures are slowly but surely rising up to the mid-30s.
+But before you set the thermostat to “full power”, take a moment to find out everything you need to know about your split system air conditioner.

-What is the mechanism behind a split system?
+What is the mechanism behind a split system air con?

-A split air conditioner, as the name implies, consists of two separate parts: the indoor unit that has an evaporative coil and the outdoor unit, featuring the compressor and the condenser.
+As its name suggests, a split system air conditioner consists of two separate parts: the indoor unit that has an evaporative coil, and the outdoor unit that features the compressor and the condenser.

+Technically, the system works by extracting hot air and humidity from the inside of your home and directing it outside through the compressor.
+Simultaneously, the refrigerants inside the compressor cool air from outside and transfer it through copper pipes (also known as “line-set”), where the chilled air is evenly blown throughout in the room.
 Think of it like an advanced filtration system.
-Technically, the system works by extracting hot air as well as humidity from the inside of the building and directing it outside through the compressor.
-Alternatively, the refrigerants inside the compressor cool air from outside and transfer it through copper pipes (also known as “line-set”), where the chilled air is evenly blown throughout in the room.

 What is a split system suitable for?